programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 * The county name (already in the `cp.GeoJson` property dictionary)
 * The number of people killed by police
 * The county's population
-* The number of kills per 100k population
+* The number of people killed per 100k population

 The last two variables also need to be added to the `cp.GeoJson` property dictionary: